 It is still far too underutilized though unfortunately.
 This is partly due to the fact that most gyms simply don’t have any open room for people to be walking around carrying a couple hundred pounds or more.
 It’s also due to the fact that while it is starting to get more recognition there are still a lot of people who just don’t do it.

-For example, I have been going to the same gym for a couple years now, probably 5 days a week.
+For example, I have been going to the same gym for a couple of years now, probably 5 days a week.
 I cannot recall even once seeing someone do any form of a farmer’s walk ever, aside from myself.
 Some people there probably even wonder what the heck I am doing.
 Building muscle and getting strong as hell, that’s what I am doing!

 Benefits of the farmer’s walk?

-The farmer’s walk also does well at working core.
+The farmer’s walk also does well at working your core.
 This is because you need to have a stiff and rigid spine to allow a nice upright postural position.
-It is also does well to promote shoulder and rotator cuff health.
+It also does well to promote shoulder and rotator cuff health.